What is Saint Patrick’s Day?

-St. Patrick celebrations took their start in Ireland.
-As mentioned earlier, these celebrations were mostly religious and commemorated the arrival of Christianity into Ireland.
-As Irish immigrants started arriving in Canada, they brought their cultures and traditions along with them.
+St. Patrick’s Day celebrations find their roots in Ireland.
+As mentioned earlier, these celebrations were primarily religious and commemorated the arrival of Christianity into Ireland.
+As Irish immigrants started arriving in Canada, they brought their culture and traditions along with them.
 One of these traditions was, of course, the Saint Patrick’s Day Feast on March 17.

-Because Canada is a multicultural country with many different religions, St. Patrick’s Day soon became less of a religious festival and more a symbol of Irish Identity.
+Because Canada is a multicultural country with many different religions, St. Patrick’s Day is less of a religious festival and more of a symbol of Irish Identity.
 Today, just like Christmas, people from different religions and backgrounds from all across Canada celebrate St. Patrick’s Day.